 A school-sponsored plan can be more comprehensive and cost-effective, so take the time to compare your policy and the one offered by the college or university.

-Find out where the health resources are on campus and what services are available at the health center on campus and nearby.
+Help your teen find out where the health resources are on campus and what services are available at the health center on campus and nearby.
 Ask about: